frasool89/Demotask/README.md

 # Demotask
-Create EC2 with ASG in vpc using modular architecture.
+Create vpc using modular configuration, use subnets of vpc module as output for launching of EC2 using Autoscaling group.